 North’s note-writing begins early in this copy of Dial of Princes, even in the prologue and table of contents.
-Importantly, out of 13 pages of table of contents listing 177 chapters, North only adds notes to three of those listed chapter-titles.
-All three chapters and their titles are relevant to his plays –and two of them, which focus on malicious or unruly women, are chapters especially significant to The Taming of the Shrew and Arden of Feversham.
+Importantly, out of 13 pages in the table of contents listing 177 chapters, North only adds notes to three of those listed chapter titles.
+All three chapters and their titles are relevant to his plays–and two of them, which focus on malicious or unruly women, are chapters especially significant to The Taming of the Shrew and Arden of Feversham.

 As shown in the picture below, in one of these examples, North has underlined a subtitle and repeated it in the margin.
 This subtitle was necessarily the inspiration for the subtitle he used for Arden of Faversham.